DIDSR/DRAGen/docs/paper.md

 ---

 # Summary
-This RST can be used to analyze the region of the decision space surrounding a triplet of samples...
+This regulatory science tool (RST) can be used to characterize the decision space of a deep convolution neural network (DCNN) used for binary classification.
 # Statement of Need
-...
+Generalizability is the model's ability to maintain performance on samples beyond those used during model development.
+Current methods of evaluating model generalizability involve evaluating model performance on an independent test set.
 # References